-As at March 31, 2017, Serinus has the following interests in Tunisia concessions:
+As at June 30, 2017, Serinus has the following interests in Tunisia concessions:

 Concession Working interest Expiry date

 Chouech Es Saida 100% December 2027

-Ech Chouech 100% June 2022
+Ech Chouech 100% September 2022

 Sabria 45% November 2028

 Zinnia 100% December 2020

 Sanrhar 100% December 2021

-Of the Tunisian concessions, during the first quarter of 2017, only the Sabria and Chouech Es Saida fields produced oil and gas.
+Of the Tunisian concessions, during the year to date period, only the Sabria and Chouech Es Saida fields produced oil and gas.

 The Tunisian state oil and gas company, Enterprise Tunisienne d'Activites Petroliere ("ETAP"), has the right to back into the Chouech Es Saida concession for up to a 50% interest, if and when the cumulative crude oil sales, net of royalties and shrinkage, from the concession exceed 6.5 million barrels.
-As at March 31, 2017, cumulatively 5.2 million barrels, net of royalties and shrinkage have been sold from the concession.
+As at June 30, 2017, cumulatively 5.2 million barrels, net of royalties and shrinkage have been sold from the concession.

-The Company began to generate revenues in Tunisia with its acquisition in June, 2013, and since that time has generated \$110.5 million of revenue, net of royalties, in aggregate from these assets.
+The Company began to generate revenues in Tunisia with its acquisition in June 2013, and since that time has generated \$111.8 million of revenue, net of royalties, in aggregate from these assets.